-In today’s blog, Advanced Dentistry starts a two-part blog series that hopefully answers some of the most common questions asked where it comes to looking after your oral health, while hopefully debunking a few myths in the process.
+In today’s blog, Advanced Dentistry starts a two-part blog series that hopefully answers some of the most common questions asked where it comes to caring for your teeth and looking after your oral health, while hopefully debunking a few myths in the process.

 Do come back next week for part-two!